 Micro-blogging site Twitter has announced that it’s testing edge-to-edge media in tweets on iOS, creating a more full-screen, almost Instagram-like experience for the photos and videos in your timeline.

-In an email to The Verge, the micro-blogging site wrote that it is testing the change because it wants to better support conversations that are both visual and text-based.
+In an email to The Verge, the micro-blogging site wrote that it is testing the change because it wants to better support visual and text-based conversations.

-This change, if it rolls out beyond a select group of iOS users, also helps Twitter address concerns over image cropping that it’s been dealing with over the last few years, the report said.
+If it rolls out beyond a select group of iOS users, this change also helps Twitter address concerns over image cropping that it’s been dealing with over the last few years, the report said.

 Twitter has attempted to address that problem by eliminating photo cropping, but this design test takes things a step further with an Instagram-style emphasis on visuals.
 Entire joke formats get lost in the process, but such is the cost of progress.